DevMiser/Lumina_Frame/README.md

 Confirm the DSI ribbon cable is fully seated at both ends.
 Verify the display is enabled in `raspi-config` under Interface Options > Display.

 **The screen never blanks, or screen-control voice commands have no effect.**
 Trixie uses Wayland by default, which is fully supported.
 Confirm that the `/sys/class/backlight/10-0045/brightness` sysfs path exists by running `ls /sys/class/backlight/`.
-If the folder name differs, update the `_backlight_path()` function in `Lumina_Frame_Bookworm.py` with the correct name.
+If the folder name differs, update the `_backlight_path()` function in `Lumina_Frame.py` with the correct name.

 **Lumina does not respond to its wake word.**
 Check that your USB speakerphone is recognized at card index 1 using `arecord -l`.
 Confirm your PicoVoice access key is correctly entered in `.env`.

 **Image generation or editing fails.**
-Verify your OpenAI API key is valid and that your account has sufficient credits.
-Image generation and editing both draw from your OpenAI quota.
+Verify your Google Gemina API key is valid and is correctly entered in `.env`that your account has sufficient credits.

 **Weather queries fail or return errors.**
 Verify your OpenWeather API key is correctly entered in `.env`.
 New API keys can take a few minutes to activate after registration.
 Confirm your network connection is working.